1. Pa Pinh Top

 Mac Khen, a typical spice of the highlands, brings a strong aroma and a slightly spicy taste, creating a unique appeal for this dish.

-The chicken is carefully selected, marinated with mac khen, lemongrass, chili and other typical spices, then grilled on a charcoal stove until the skin is golden and crispy, giving off an attractive aroma.
+Chicken is carefully selected, marinated with mac khen, lemongrass, chili and typical spices, then grilled on a charcoal stove until the skin is golden brown and crispy, giving off an attractive aroma.
 When enjoying, diners will feel the soft, sweet taste of the meat, soaked in spices, combined with fragrant sticky rice and fresh green forest vegetables, creating an unforgettable culinary experience.

 4. Grilled stream fish